adonisjs/legacy-docs/3.0/middleware.md

 ## Global Middleware

-Global middleware is executed on every request.
-They follow the Queue approach, which means they are executed in the order they are registered inside an array.
+Global middleware are executed on every request.
+They follow the Queue approach, which means they are executed in the order they are defined in an array.

 ## Named Middleware